 Maya Verlaak on Song & Dance

-From 2021-24 we’re assembling a group of sixteen Associate Artists who’ll make and create works for the musicians of Stichting Ensemble Klang.
-The Associate Artists come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
-We asked each of our Associate Artists about their own favourite work.
+From 2021-24 we’re assembling a group of sixteen Associate Makers who’ll make and create works for the musicians of Stichting Ensemble Klang.
+The Associate Makers come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
+We asked each of our Associate Makers about their own favourite work.
 Here, composer Maya Verlaak talks about Song & Dance – an excessively elaborate effort to explain or justify.